For how to translate, check our Lingua Translators Guide.

 Who Is Who at Global Voices?

 A lot of people are involved in making Global Voices tick from day to day, including you!.
-Make sure you have at least one editor who is your primary contact person and that you are subscribed to the appropriate GV Google Groups.
+Make sure you have at least one Translation Manager who is your primary contact person, and that you are subscribed to the appropriate GV Google Groups.
+If there is no Translation Manager available, then your primary contact is the Lingua Manager.

 The easiest way to see who is who is to visit: